MaxShapley: Towards Incentive-compatible Generative Search with Fair Context Attribution: Ablations

 \section{Ablations}

-\paragraph{Model Selection.} We evaluated three large language models for suitability, GPT-4.1o (OpenAI~\citep{openai2025gpt41}), Claude Haiku 3.5, and Claude Sonnet 4 (Anthropic~\citep{anthropic2025claude4, anthropic2024haiku}), but conducted our main experiments using only the first two.
-As expected, attribution quality improved with model capability: Claude Haiku 3.5 achieved notably higher quality scores than GPT-4.1o at comparable token consumption levels across all Shapley algorithms (Figure \ref{fig:model_comparison}).
+\paragraph{Model Selection.} We evaluated three large language models for suitability, GPT-4.1 nano~\citep{openai2025gpt41}, Claude Haiku 3.5, and Claude Sonnet 4~\citep{anthropic2025claude4, anthropic2024haiku}, but conducted our main experiments using only the first two.
+As expected, attribution quality improved with model capability: Claude Haiku 3.5 achieved notably higher quality scores than GPT-4.1 nano at comparable token consumption levels across all Shapley algorithms (Figure \ref{fig:model_comparison}).
 However, the progression from Haiku 3.5 to Sonnet 4 deviated from this trend.
 While Sonnet 4 demonstrated greater token efficiency, it did not yield the anticipated improvement in attribution quality.

-Investigation revealed that our prompts, optimized for GPT-4.1o and Haiku 3.5, proved overly restrictive for Sonnet 4.
+Investigation revealed that our prompts, optimized for GPT-4.1 nano and Haiku 3.5, proved overly restrictive for Sonnet 4.
 Specifically, instructions designed to prevent knowledge hallucination (e.g., directing the model not to fill knowledge gaps when sources cannot answer the query) were interpreted too strictly by Sonnet 4, causing it to refuse answering even when sources contained sufficient information.
 This suggests that prompt engineering requires model-specific calibration.
-More critically, Sonnet 4's higher cost--an order of magnitude greater than both GPT-4.1o and Haiku 3.5 (Figure \ref{fig:model_comparison})--combined with the extensive prompt re-engineering required, led us to exclude it from our main experiments.
+More critically, Sonnet 4's higher cost--an order of magnitude greater than both GPT-4.1 nano and Haiku 3.5 (Figure \ref{fig:model_comparison})--combined with the extensive prompt re-engineering required, led us to exclude it from our main experiments.

-Between GPT-4.1o and Haiku 3.5, the two models used in our main experiments, cost differences were modest (Figure \ref{fig:model_comparison}).
-However, GPT-4.1o proved an order of magnitude faster per sample (Figure \ref{fig:model_comparison}).
-While API latency affects these measurements, the consistency of this difference suggests genuine efficiency advantages for time-sensitive applications.
+To further assess model generalizability, we also evaluated two open-source Llama models on \name: a larger Llama 3.3-70B-Instruct-Turbo~\citep{grattafiori2024llama3} and a smaller Llama-3-8B-Instruct-Lite~\citep{grattafiori2024llama3}.
+The larger model achieved quality improvements comparable to those seen with stronger closed-source models, but at a cost on par with Sonnet 4, making it similarly impractical for our purposes.
+The smaller model underperformed even GPT-4.1 nano, suggesting that below a certain capability threshold, open-source models are not yet competitive for this task.